rocketseat-studies/bootcamp-reactjs-challenges/README.md

 - EditorConfig
 - Prettier

-As I started the project with `create-react-app` all the above settings are already by default.
-Because of this I have already left preconfigured to demonstrate my knowledge, the following files:
+**As I started the project with `create-react-app` all the above settings, are already come by default.
+Because of this I have already left preconfigured to demonstrate my knowledge, the following files:**

 `.babelrc`, `.eslintrc`, e `.webpack.config`